jeanpratt/sliding-puzzle-quiz/README.md

 - *2/22/2017, 10:55* - Previous method of centering text conflicted with game's logic, was changed
 - *2/22/2017, 12:42* - The game is rendered on page load, so creating the empty tile isn't needed outside the game logic

+---

+## Fourth Goal: Extra Credit

+Although optional, it was strongly advised to complete some of the "extra point" items.
+I've always been a teacher's pet, so I enjoy any chance to earn a better grade. :-) One of the items included using SCSS, which I did while working on the project itself.
+However, especially on topics I haven't had a lot of experience with (such as making games), I usually focus first on getting the requirements down.
+This gives me a better starting point for extra credit items.

+**Task 4:** Get that 'A'

+1. ~~Use Sass or SCSS~~
+2. Expose a way to shuffle or disorder the tiles via the console.
+3. Make the same puzzle work for 15 tiles using the same application logic.